BadenMorgan/Arduino_ESP_MQTTClient/README.md

 # ESP_MQTTClient
 A client program for the ESP8266 designed for the Arduino platform but can be ported to straight C for other microcontrollers.
-There is a Reliance on Strings for this Library which makes it easy to use, a more efficient library is being developed that will get rid of most use of Strings and making is more reliable and efficient.

 Author: Baden Morgan